LogFlow-AI/QuantileFlow/docs/whats-in-the-box.md

 - **Compact Representation**: Stores only a fixed number of moments regardless of data size
 - **Maximum Entropy Optimization**: Estimates the underlying distribution with high accuracy
 - **Mergeable**: Supports combining sketches from different data sources
-- **Compression Support**: Optional data compression for handling widely distributed values
+- **Compression Support**: Optional arcsinh transformation for handling widely distributed values
+- **Summary Statistics**: Provides comprehensive statistics including min, max, quartiles, mean, and count
+- **Visualization**: Built-in support for plotting estimated distributions
+- **Serialization**: Supports converting sketches to/from dictionaries for storage and transmission

+## HDRHistogram

+HDRHistogram (High Dynamic Range Histogram) is a logarithmic-bucketed histogram implementation:

+- **Wide Value Range**: Efficiently tracks values across multiple orders of magnitude
+- **Configurable Precision**: Adjustable number of buckets for different accuracy needs
+- **Memory Efficient**: Uses logarithmic bucketing to minimize memory usage
-- **Summary Statistics**: Provides comprehensive statistics beyond just quantiles
+- **Summary Statistics**: Provides comprehensive statistics including min, max, quartiles, and count
+- **Visualization**: Built-in support for plotting distributions with logarithmic scales
+- **Serialization**: Supports converting histograms to/from dictionaries for storage and transmission
+- **Value Range Control**: Configurable minimum and maximum trackable values

-Both algorithms are designed to be memory-efficient and accurate, making them suitable for streaming data applications where traditional approaches would require excessive memory.
+All algorithms are designed to be memory-efficient and accurate, making them suitable for streaming data applications where traditional approaches would require excessive memory.